Joe Melson

-Joe Melson (born May 11, 1935) is an American singer and a BMI Award-winning songwriter best known for his collaborations with Roy Orbison, including "Only the Lonely" and "Crying", which are both in the Grammy Hall of Fame and have both been included in Rolling Stone's 500 Greatest Songs of All Time.
+Claudie Joe Melson (May 11, 1935 – July 1, 2026) was an American singer and a BMI Award-winning songwriter best known for his collaborations with Roy Orbison, including "Only the Lonely" and "Crying", which are both in the Grammy Hall of Fame and have both been included in Rolling Stone's 500 Greatest Songs of All Time.
 Melson was inducted into the Nashville Songwriters Hall of Fame in 2018.

 Life and career

-Joe Melson was born in Bonham, Fannin County, Texas, United States.
-He was reared on a farm until he was sixteen.
+Joe Melson was born in Bonham, Texas, on May 11, 1935.
+He was raised on a farm until he was sixteen.
 He attended high school in Gore, Oklahoma, and in Chicago, Illinois, before he returned to Texas to study at the two-year Odessa College in Odessa, the seat of Ector County.
 He studied and played music as a teenager and fronted a rockabilly band called the Cavaliers.

 Beginning in 1959, first at his home in Midland, Texas, and then in Nashville, Tennessee, Melson teamed up with Roy Orbison, who had just joined Monument Records, with whom he would soon write a string of hits.
 Before their collaboration, Orbison had been solely a rockabilly performer.
 Although Melson himself was rooted in that music genre, he had begun writing rhythm and blues songs.
-Melson recognized the potential in Orbison's voice, encouraging the singer to explore its power through their first collaboration, "Only the Lonely."
+Melson recognized the potential in Orbison's voice, encouraging the singer to explore its power through their first collaboration, "Only the Lonely".
 What resulted on March 25, 1960, was arguably the first operatic rock ballad.
 The song went to No. 2 on the Billboard Hot 100 chart in the United States, and to No. 1 in the UK Singles Chart, launching Orbison to international musical stardom.

-Not only did that song influence Orbison to write such operatic ballads as "In Dreams," but a few months later it also inspired Orbison's friend Elvis Presley to record "It's Now or Never," based on the Neapolitan art song "'O sole mio."
+Not only did that song influence Orbison to write such operatic ballads as "In Dreams", but a few months later it also inspired Orbison's friend Elvis Presley to record "It's Now or Never," based on the Neapolitan art song "'O sole mio".

 Melson and Orbison followed up with similar sounds such as the dramatic "Running Scared" that went to No. 1 in the US.
-His last hit collaboration with Orbison came in 1963 with the writing of "Blue Bayou," although some of their cooperative efforts would be recorded in later years.
+His last hit collaboration with Orbison came in 1963 with the writing of "Blue Bayou", although some of their cooperative efforts would be recorded in later years.
 The two got together again between 1971 and 1975.

 Their collaboration produced such songs as: